Random walks in compact groups: Introduction

 To a measure $\mu$, we associate an operator (linear transformation) on $L^2(G)$:

 This is an analogue of the Fourier transform of classical harmonic analysis.
 In particular, it has the following property:

 which is easy to verify from the definitions.
-We can recover $\mu$ by the formula \be \mu=\Reg_G(\mu)\chi_{1}, \ee where $\chi_{1}$ is the Dirac measure supported at 1.
+We can recover $\mu$ by the formula \be \mu=\Reg_G(\mu)\d_{1}, \ee where $\d_{1}$ is the Dirac measure supported at 1.
 (Recall that $G$ is finite, hence we can embed the space of probability measures into $L^2$.)

-The operator $\Reg_G(\chi_S)$ is of norm 1 and it acts trivially on the one dimensional space of constant functions.
+The operator $\Reg_G(\mu_S)$ is of norm 1 and it acts trivially on the one dimensional space of constant functions.
 We denote by $\Rego_G$ the restriction of $\Reg_G$ to the 1 codimensional space orthogonal to constants.
-We define the spectral gap of the random walk generated by $S$ on $G$ by
+We define by

-Later, we will consider a slightly more general situation and replace $\chi_S$ by an arbitrary probability measure $\mu$.
+the spectral gap of the random walk on $G$ generated by $S$.
+Later, we will consider a slightly more general situation and replace $\mu_S$ by an arbitrary probability measure $\mu$.
 Then we write

-It is clear that \be \lf\|\Reg_G\lf(\chi_S^{*(l)}\r)-\Reg_G(\chi_G)\r\|<e^{-l\cdot\gap(G,S)}. \ee This shows that if we take say $l=10\log|G|/\gap(G,S)$, then $\chi_S^{*(l)}$ is very close to the uniform distribution (see (\ref{eq_inversion})).
-In particular, the support of $\chi_S^{*(l)}$ is the whole group.
+It is clear that \be \lf\|\Reg_G\lf(\mu_S^{*(l)}\r)-\Reg_G(\mu_G)\r\|<e^{-l\cdot\gap(G,S)}. \ee This shows that if we take say $l=10\log|G|/\gap(G,S)$, then $\mu_S^{*(l)}$ is very close to the uniform distribution (see (\ref{eq_inversion})).
+In particular, the support of $\mu_S^{*(l)}$ is the whole group.
 Thus spectral gap is a stronger quantity to measure uniformity than diameter.
 Somewhat surprisingly we can obtain a bound in the other direction, as well.

 \begin{lem} Let $G$ be an arbitrary finite group, and $1\in S\subset G$.
 Suppose that $S$ is symmetric, i.e. $g\in S$ if and only if $g^{-1}\in S$.
 We have:

 \end{lem}

 This lemma is well-known.
 The second (and more difficult) inequality of it can be found for example in \cite[Corollary 1 in Section 3]{DSC}.
 The other estimate follows directly from (\ref{eq_gapapprox}).
 The assumption on symmetricity is not an essential one.
 Later, at the beginning of Section \ref{sc_thfin} we show how to reduce the problem to the symmetric case.